Alirsni/DailyReports/README.md

 # Ali Roshani Daily tasks
-                                                        Daily Tasks Report - [08/16]
+                                                        Daily Tasks Report - [08/17]

 ## Overview

- js learning
 form

 ## Task Details

 1. **Task 1**: [Form design]
-   - Start time: [15:43]
+   - Start time: [16:55]
-   - End time: [18:00]
+   - End time: [19:58]
-   - Duration:  about 2 H
+   - Duration:  about 2 H and 40min
-   - Progress: [Design the strart oage]
+   - Progress: [step one]
-   - Additional notes: Designing start page
+   - Additional notes: Designing step one (name , family , number)

-2. **Task 2**: [js Learning]
-   - Start time: [18:30]
-   - End time: [19:45]
-   - Duration:  about 1 H 15 min
-   - Progress: [watching next episodes of season 7 & season 10]
-   - Additional notes: basics of objects and using js in some inputs changes

 ## Challenges and Roadblocks

-Throughout the day, I encountered the following challenges and roadblocks that impacted my progress:
+Throughout the day, I encountered the following challenges and roadblocks that impacted my progress: some jquery part a little hard to write
-///

 ## Next Steps

-Based on the progress made today and the remaining tasks, the following steps should be taken: reading the js docs and using in projects
+Based on the progress made today and the remaining tasks, the following steps should be taken: using jquery to generate a prv and next button for next and perv pages.

 ## Conclusion
-reading docs and r & d is better to undrestand sometimes
+using jquery is easier to run codes.